By Michael Sandrock

 Join Michael, Marty and Lara this October!

 Michael Sandrock is an award-winning journalist and author of Running with the Legends and Running Tough.
 He began running as a teenager in the forest preserves outside Chicago and went on to compete for the University of Colorado.
-He now studies comparative mythology, running, yoga, and meditation.
+After a stint making DNA as an organic chemist, he received his MBA and worked in a bank.
+It was a marathon in Yaounde, Cameroon, that spurred Sandrock to “follow his bliss,” a path that includes studying comparative mythology, running, yoga, and meditation, thanks to interviewing and writing about Sakyong Mipham.